Drinking Water Testing Lab

 So, by testing your drinking water periodically, you are ensuring the availability of safe drinking water for you and your family.
 Moreover, now you know that your own tap or well water is as safe and equally as good (or better) as bottled water.
 You may reduce the use of costly bottled water unless it is absolutely necessary to use it for convenience.

-What you can do to ensure the drinking water quality and safety?
+What you can do to ensure the water quality and safety?

 Do not take the quality of your drinking water for granted.

-Let commercial Laboratory perform the test on your drinking water periodically to ensure the quality
+Let commercial Laboratory perform the tests on your drinking water periodically to ensure the quality.

 Invest in your and your family’s well being.
 Pay attention to the taste, color and smell of your drinking water.
 Investigate if anything changes with your drinking water quality.